 STRONG MAYOR FORM OF GOVERNANCE - The City's system of government changed on January 1, 2006 from a City Manager form to a Strong Mayor form.
-The change, approved by city voters in November 2004, will exist on a five-year trial basis, after which voters will decide whether or not to make the shift permanent.
-Under the new system, the Mayor is the City's Chief Executive Officer, similar to the governor or the president of the United States.
-The Council is the legislative body, providing checks and balances to the Mayor's new authority.
+The change, approved by City voters in November 2004, will exist on a five-year trial basis, after which voters will decide whether or not to make the shift permanent.
+Under the new system, the Mayor is the City's Chief Executive Officer, similar to the Governor or the President.
+The City Council is the legislative body, providing checks and balances to the Mayor's new authority.